-1D.
+- 1D.
 Laser pointers have sufficient power to cause injuries under certain circumstances.
-Laser pointers are not permitted on school grounds, buses, etc.

-\( \frac{1^{st} \text{ offense}}{2^{nd} \text{ offense}} - \text{ confiscate pointers, Level I or Level II A or B} \)

-\( \frac{2^{nd} \text{ offense}}{3^{rd} \text{ offense}} - \text{ Level II-B or Level III} \)

-2. Pushing, pulling, shoving, or fighting a staff member, volunteer, or chaperone.

-1st offense - Level II-B including suspension, referral to Court Designated Worker (CDW), recommend assessment and/or Level III

-3. Insubordination including the refusal to respond to or carry out reasonable and lawful directions of authorized school personnel.

-1st offense - Level II-A or II-B or Level III

-2nd offense - Level II B or Level III
+Laser pointers are not permitted on school grounds, buses, etc. 1st offense - confiscate pointers, Level I or Level II A or B 2nd offense - Level II-B 3rd offense - Level II-B or Level III - Pushing, pulling, shoving, or fighting a staff member, volunteer, or chaperone.
+1st offense Level II-B including suspension, referral to court worker, recommend assessment and/or Level III Repeated offenses Level III - Insubordination including the refusal to respond to or carry out reasonable and lawful directions of authorized school personnel.
+1st offense Level II-A or II-B or Level III 2nd offense Level II B or Level III

-4. Profanity, obscene, vulgar or abusive language or gestures or racial epithets directed at school staff members, volunteers or chaperones.

-1st offense - Level II-A or B or Level III 2nd offense - Level II-B or Level III

-5. Possessing, using, or selling alcoholic or intoxicating beverages or controlled beverages, narcotic, drug or controlled substances as defined by Kentucky law or possessing, using, or selling drug paraphernalia and/or look-alike substances or being under the influence of alcoholic or intoxicating beverages, narcotic, drug or controlled substances.
+- Profanity, obscene, vulgar or abusive language or gestures or racial epithets directed at school staff members, volunteers or chaperones.
+1st offense - Level II-A or B or Level III 2nd offense - Level II-B or Level III - 5.
+Possessing, using, or selling alcoholic or intoxicating beverages or controlled beverages, narcotic, drug or controlled substances as defined by Kentucky law or possessing, using, or selling drug paraphernalia and/or look-alike substances or being under the influence of alcoholic or intoxicating beverages, narcotic, drug or controlled substances.
+1st offense - Level II-B, refer to court worker, and possible loss of driving privileges, students will be required to undergo a screening process through the appropriate Board approved agency and complete any subsequent counseling recommendations as made by Comprehend, Inc. or other approved agencies.
+All Comprehend or related agency recommendations dealing with this particular infraction must be completed and timelines met or an additional five-day suspension will be assigned.

-\1st offense - Level II-B, refer to Court Designated Worker (CDW), and possible loss of driving privileges, students will be required to undergo an assessment of the student's alcohol or drug use from a licensed mental health provider or agency acceptable to the school district.
-Student is required to show a good faith effort to complete any and all treatment(s) as recommended from the findings of the assessment.
-Confirmation of the assessment appointment or written confirmation by the provider of the completed assessment is required when returning to school; Student agrees to meet all recommendations and other specified conditions pertaining to particular infraction as required by the school following review of the assessment findings or an additional five-day (5) suspension will be assigned.

 2nd offense - Placement in an alternative setting or Level III Repeated offenses - Level III

-\Selling and/or possession with intent to sell may lead to academic placement in an alternative school setting.
+Selling and/or possession with intent to sell may lead to academic placement in an alternative school setting.